Kedarnath-Rothe/NSS-VIIT-Official-Website/README.md

 The official website of **NSS VIIT** built using **React** and **CSS** to showcase the activities and events of the NSS community.

 ## Features
-- **Events and activities showcase**: The website highlights **NSS events**, past and upcoming activities, and initiatives taken by the NSS community.
+- **Events and activities showcase**: The website highlights **NSS events**, past and upcoming activities, and initiatives taken by the NSS VIIT community.

 - **Contact form**: A contact form is integrated, allowing **NSS volunteers** and interested individuals to reach out directly.